MediaArea/MediaConch/GlobalArchitecture.md

 ## Core (Controller)

 The Core serves as communication between all plugins within and outside of the PreForma MediaInfo system and between all layers.
 The Core is the main service and runs in a passive, background mode.
 For example, if a user updates The Core, it will have no effect on the functionality of other systems.
-If a user begins using MySQL while running the conformance checker and decided to change to PostgreSQL, the Core could be adapted to address such a change.
+If a user begins using MySQL while running the implementation checker and decided to change to PostgreSQL, the Core could be adapted to address such a change.
 In essence, while components shift, the Core functions to present the data to all databases consistently and similarly and can adapt to different components.

 The Core has several major functions: